RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 permission.
 The home, ~/bin, ~/bin/minio, and ~/bin/mc are set to be accessible as permission=755 so that anyone can run minio and mc.

-NOTE: Use old "minio" that is earlier than RELEASE.2022-06-02T02-11-04Z.  "mc" is old, too, correspondingly.
-It is because versions from that release use an erasure-coding backend, which stores files in chunks and does not work for exporting existing files.
+NOTE: The binaries are taken from the archive, to use "minio" that is released earlier than RELEASE.2022-06-02T02-11-04Z.  "mc", too, correspondingly.
+It is because versions from that release use an erasure-coding backend, which stores files in chunks and is not appropriate for exporting existing files.
+The document of MinIO recommends to use "mc" released after "minio" but as close as "minio".

 See [Deploy MinIO: Single-Node Single-Drive](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-single-drive.html)